Food is an integral component of your international travel experience. Don’t settle for cheap tourist food!

 Your daily breakfast is a feast enjoyed in the hotel where you stay.
 There is a wide selection of local and Western dishes to choose from.
 Coffee and tea will be brought to your table.
 Omelettes and noodles are cooked to order.
 Vegetarians will be pleasantly surprised by the huge variety of vegetarian dishes, fresh fruit and dairy products.

 Lunch and Dinner

 Lunches and dinners when included would be local cuisine served in restaurants outside the hotels.
 As gastronomes ourselves, we feel strongly that we should introduce to our travelers the best of the local cuisines of the destination countries.
 Tasting authentic local cuisine is an integral component of our tour programs and we want you to experience that to the fullest.
 We avoid tourist restaurants whenever possible.
 We choose restaurants catering to middle class locals, not tourists.
-In many of the restaurants where we eat, we are often the only non-locals except in developing countries like Vietnam, Cambodia, Laos and Myanmar where middle class has not reached a critical consumer mass.
+In many of the restaurants where we eat, we are often the only non-locals except in certain developing countries such as Vietnam, Cambodia, Laos and Myanmar where middle class has not reached a critical consumer mass.

 Meals Not Included

 We leave some lunches and dinners to keep the tour prices competitive as well as to offer guests, especially couples, flexibility.
 If you need advice or recommendations, please feel free to ask your local guide who will recommend restaurants according to your preference and budget.
 Don’t feel embarrassed if your budget is small.
 In China and Southeast Asia, a couple with $30 to spend can have a decent meal in a mid-level restaurant.
 In Japan, this amount won’t go that far.